-When MFCC introduces new or revised requirements that affect the client, the certification body shall ensure these changes are communicated to all clients.
+When MFCC (or PEFC for Chain of Custody) introduces new or revised requirements that affect the client, the certification body shall ensure these changes are communicated to all clients.
 The certification body shall verify implementation and take actions required by MFCC.